Varalaks29/-javascript-interview-questions-answer-list/javascript-question-answer.md

 ---

-## 173Q. ***What are the various statements in error handling?***
+## 173Q.***What are the various statements in error handling?***

-Below are the list of statements used in an error handling,
-1. **try:** This statement is used to test a block of code for errors
-2. **catch:** This statement is used to handle the error
-3. **throw:** This statement is used to create custom errors.
+Below are the list of statements used in an error handling, 1.**try:** This statement is used to test a block of code for errors 2.**catch:** This statement is used to handle the error 3.**throw:** This statement is used to create custom errors.
-4. **finally:** This statement is used to execute code after try and catch regardless of the result.
+4.**finally:** This statement is used to execute code after try and catch regardless of the result.

 ---

-## 174Q. ***What are the two types of loops in javascript?***
+## 174Q.***What are the two types of loops in javascript?***

-1. **Entry Controlled loops:** In this kind of loop type, the test condition is tested before entering the loop body.
+1.**Entry Controlled loops:** In this kind of loop type, the test condition is tested before entering the loop body.
 For example, For Loop and While Loop comes under this category.
-2. **Exit Controlled Loops:** In this kind of loop typpe, the test condition is tested or evaluated at the end of loop body. i.e, the loop body will execute atleast once irrespective of test condition true or false.
+2.**Exit Controlled Loops:** In this kind of loop typpe, the test condition is tested or evaluated at the end of loop body. i.e, the loop body will execute atleast once irrespective of test condition true or false.
 For example, do-while loop comes under this category.

 ---

-## 175Q. ***What is an Intl object?***
+## 175Q.***What is an Intl object?***

 The Intl object is the namespace for the ECMAScript Internationalization API, which provides language sensitive string comparison, number formatting, and date and time formatting.
 It provides an access to several constructors and language sensitive functions.

 ---

-## 176Q. ***How do you perform language specific date and time formatting?***
+## 176Q.***How do you perform language specific date and time formatting?***

 You can use `Intl.DateTimeFormat` object which is constructor for objects that enable language-sensitive date and time formatting.
 Let us see this behavior with an example,
 ```javascript